yegor256/blog/_drafts/bot.md

 Basically, you can't have that visibility in a web UI.
 Well, you can probably create a special page with the "history of operations," but who would check it?
 And how visible and simple would that information be?
-And, what is the most important, how that information will match with the UI?
+And, what's most important, how would that information match up with the UI?

-In the log you will say that "the build was started", but what is the build and how was is started?
+In the log, you'll state that "the build was started," but what's the build and how was it started?
 How can I start it again?
 Using which buttons and web controls?
 It's not clear.

-Thus, traceability of a chronological chat is unbeatable.
+Thus, the traceability of a chronological chat is unbeatable.

-## Easy To Integrate With Other Services
+## Easy to Integrate With Other Services

 Yes, think about the future of this approach.
-If there is a centralized messaging board, where users talk to a chatbot, why other chatbots can't talk to each other too?
+If there is a centralized message board where users talk to a chatbot, why can't other chatbots talk to each other too?

 Forget about RESTful APIs.
-Just a messaging board, where chatbots post their requests and collect responses.
-They are perfectly decoupled, replaceable and very scalable.
+Just a message board where chatbots post their requests and collect responses.
+They are perfectly decoupled, replaceable, and very scalable.
 Also, their communication protocol is visible and very traceable.
-And many other benefits, just explained above.
-It's much more convenient for us, users and programmers, to monitor them and to create them.
+And they boast many other benefits, as was just explained above.
+It's much more convenient for us, both users and programmers, to monitor them and create them.

-Well, maybe it's too extreme to get rid of RESTful APIs entirely, but to some extend this approach is feasible, I believe.
+Well, maybe it's too extreme to get rid of RESTful APIs entirely, but to some extent, this approach is feasible, I believe.

-I didn't go too far in this idea, but something was done.
-We have a messaging platform, which allows multiple chatbots to communicate with users.
+I didn't go too far with this idea, but something was done.
+We have a messaging platform that allows multiple chatbots to communicate with users.
 It's called [Netbout](http://www.netbout.com).
-It's a very primitive web system, with isolated discussions.
-Simply put, anyone can create a new discussion, invite a few friends and post messages there.
+It's a very primitive web system with isolated discussions.
+Simply put, anyone can create a new discussion, invite a few friends, and post messages there.
 Both users and chatbots can do that.

-So, when a new candidate wants to join [Teamed.io](http://www.teamed.io), we ask that person to fill an [online form](http://www.teamed.io/join.html).
-When the candidate clicks "Submit" button, a new discussion starts and the first chatbot decides who should interview that person.
-The decision is made by the skills listed in the form.
-The chatbot invites one of our [best programmers](http://www.teamed.io/#check-out-ourbest-developers) to do the interview.
-When interview is done, another chatbot explains the candidate what are the next steps, registers him or her in our database and starts to show the progress of work.
+So, when a new candidate wants to join [Teamed.io](http://www.teamed.io), we ask that person to fill out an [online form](http://www.teamed.io/join.html).
+When the candidate clicks the "Submit" button, a new discussion starts, and the first chatbot decides who should interview that person.
+The decision is made according to the skills listed in the form.
+The chatbot invites one of our [best programmers](http://www.teamed.io/#check-out-ourbest-developers) to conduct the interview.
+When the interview is done, another chatbot explains to the candidate what the next steps are, registers him or her in our database, and starts to show the progress of work.

-From a user perspective it looks like he or she is talking to a few people that understand just a few simple commands.
+From a user perspective, it looks like he or she is talking to a few people who understand just a few simple commands.
 It is very intuitive and was easy to design.

-I think, chatbots is a good approach for interacting with microservices.
+I think chatbots are a good approach for interacting with microservices.
 Especially when users are more or less professional.